Efficient Gradient Tracking Algorithms for Distributed Optimization Problems with Inexact Communication: Introduction

 \section{Introduction}

-Distributed optimization problems have gained a growing interest over the past few decades, driven by various applications, including large-scale machine learning \cite{boyd2011}, sensor networks \cite{Rabbat2004sensor}, and parameter estimation \cite{Towfic2015}.
-Mathematically, distributed optimization problems can be formulated as
+Distributed learning, whose implementation relies on communication over wireless channels, has garnered increasing interest owing to various applications that involve local data \cite{Saha2022Noi,Ayaz2019IoT,Samara2020vehic}.
+In many practical scenarios, the communication is performed under imperfect environments, for instance, wireless channels are subject to noise and fading \cite{Dasarathan2015robust,Kar2009imc,Saha2022Noi,Hong2021FL,Shah2023FL}; messages exchanged among agents are compressed to reduce communication costs \cite{Rabbat2004sensor,Koloskova2019spare}; random noise is added to transmitted information to protect privacy \cite{Wang2022Tailoring,Wang2017DPL}.
+In this paper, we consider the distributed optimization problem

-where $x$ is the global decision variable, $f_j(x)$ is the local cost function specific to agent $j\in\{1,2,\cdots,n\}$.
+over the imperfect-communication network, where $x$ is the global decision variable, $f_j(x)$ is the local cost function specific to agent $j\in\{1,2,\cdots,n\}$.
 When the local cost function $f_j(x):=\mathbb{E}\left[F_j(x;\xi_j)\right]$, where $\mathbb{E}\left[\cdot\right]$ represents the expectation taken over the probability space of random variable $\xi_j$, and $F_j(\cdot;\xi_j):\mathbb{R}^d\rightarrow \mathbb{R}$ is a measurable function, problem (\ref{model}) denotes the distributed stochastic optimization problem.
-Given that each agent has access only to its local cost function, distributed optimization is to attain an optimal and consensual solution by communicating and exchanging information with their neighbors.
+Given that each agent only has access to its local cost function, the goal of problem (1) is to find an optimal and consensual solution through the exchange of information over the imperfect-communication network.